Home Ownership Affordability: Historical Factors and Charts

 Some have an online request form, but some are purposefully making it harder to check your reports by removing the online option.
-Call them if needed.
-You probably won’t want to bother checking all of them anyhow, but if you’ve experienced any sort of rejection or adverse reaction in these areas the cause might be found inside one of these databases.
+Don’t be afraid to call them if needed.
+You probably won’t want to bother checking all of them anyhow, but if you’ve experienced any sort of rejection or adverse action in these areas the cause might be found inside one of these databases.
 Keep in mind that you may not have a file with all of these places.
 Requesting a copy of your own consumer reports does not hurt your credit score.

-The Consumer Financial Protection Bureau has been doing a much better job maintaining their own comprehensive list of CRAs (PDF version) recently, and so I am editing down this list to include the overall categories along with the larger and more widely-used consumer reporting agencies.
+The Consumer Financial Protection Bureau has been doing a much better job maintaining their own comprehensive list of CRAs (PDF version) recently, so I am editing down this list to include direct links to the overall categories along with the larger and more widely-used consumer reporting agencies.

 Credit-Related

 Experian, Equifax, and TransUnion.
 The three major credit bureaus track your credit accounts, payment history, and other related information like bankrupts and liens.
-Free copy of each once every 12 months.
-During the COVID pandemic (not sure when that will be defined as ended), you can get free weekly online credit reports.
+Free online credit reports now available weekly (the frequency was increased from annual to weekly during the COVID pandemic, but that change has been made permanent).

 (Note: As part of a class action settlement, you may also request up to six additional free copies of your Equifax credit report directly from myEquifax during any 12-month period through December 2026.)